Statement Regarding Planned Events

 2. That the event not disrupt the educational mission of the university.
 This means that all precautions need to be taken related to amplified sound, locations and times of the event related to academic classrooms on campus, and other such activities that might otherwise disrupt the campus environment.

 3. That policies related to sponsoring events on-campus be upheld.
-(Please review the following sections of the Student Handbook: Social Events Policy, Advertising Policy, Policy on Off-Campus Speakers, State Law on Campus Disorder, Student Code of Conduct)
+(Please review the following sections of the Student Handbook: End of Term Week and Finals Week Policies, Student Information Distribution Policy, Policy on Off-Campus Speakers, State Law on Campus Disorder, Student Code of Conduct)